M.F.K. Fisher's Last House

 Paintings, furnishings, and memorabilia

 Complementing the renovation are paintings, furnishings and memorabilia donated back to the house by family and friends.
-“Reaching out to family and friends who have lovingly shared items, memories, and stories has been rich,” said Kennedy Golden, Fisher’s daughter and an advisor on the project.
+“Reaching out to family and friends who have lovingly shared items, memories, and stories has been rich,” says Kennedy Golden, Fisher’s daughter and an advisor on the project.
 Among the donated items, Fisher’s Coronomatic typewriter sits quietly in one corner, rough draft secured on the platen for curious observers.

 Be inspired!
 Get involved!